 Meet The Staff

 Andrea Rizzotti has worked with CIEE since 1994, and supervises the administrative and academic aspects of the Study Center.
-She graduated summa cum laude with a B.A. in sociology from Universidad de Buenos Aires, and earned a master’s degree from the Latin American Social Sciences Institute (FLACSO) in Social Sciences and Public Health.
+She graduated summa cum laude with a bachelor's degree in sociology from Universidad de Buenos Aires, and earned a master’s degree from the Latin American Social Sciences Institute (FLACSO) in social sciences and public health.
 Andrea’s academic interests include public health, gender and women, adolescents, and children and family.
 She is currently earning her Ph.D. and doing research on non-punished abortion and its situation in the public health system in Argentina.
-Since 2008 Andrea has worked as a National Senate counselor in the National Congress working on several projects recently approved, such as “Equalitarian married”, “Assisted Reproduction and Fertilization Law” and “Gender identity.”
+Since 2008 Andrea has worked as a National Senate counselor in the National Congress working on several projects recently approved, such as “Equalitarian married,” “Assisted Reproduction and Fertilization Law,” and “Gender Identity.”

 -- Andrea Rizzotti, Resident Director